Why natural gas?

 - Never storing flammable liquids near gas appliances.

-- Contacting a qualified plumbing and heating contractor to check gas connectors.
+- Contacting a qualified plumbing and heating contractor to check gas connectors to clothes dryers or gas ranges for corrugated stainless steel tubing.

 - Always place end caps on pipes after removing gas appliances – don’t rely on a valve alone.